vkasojhaa/vkasojhaa/README.md

 ### Hi there 👋🏻

 I'm a Data Scientist working in Dublin.
-I'm like solving interesting Computer Vision and Machine Learning problems. <br>
+I like to work on interesting Computer Vision and Machine Learning problems. <br>
 In my spare time you will probably find me playing chess, reading astrophysics or watching some series.

 Feel free to reach out if you have any interesting ideas to collaborate 😀